Docs

 Fennel natively supports change data capture (aka CDC) as well as other modes of ingestion (e.g. append).
 You can configure the cdc parameter to specify how should your data be interpreted and converted to valid change log data.

 You'd typically use append for sourcing keyless datasets, for instance, event streams from Kafka that only have inserts but no deletes/updates.
 If you want to process both inserts/updates (but no deletes) for keyed datasets, upsert is a good option.
-Other options are debezium if you want Fennel to ingest existing CDC stream in debezium format (say from Kafka or S3).
+Other options are debezium if you want Fennel to ingest existing CDC stream in debezium format (say from Kafka or S3) or native for data stores that offer a native CDC export.

 Disorder